Cover Design

 Now that we got that out of the way: books with eye-catching covers sell more copies than those without–it’s that simple.
 There are more books being published than ever before, and as self-publishing becomes more popular, this trend isn’t stopping anytime soon.
 This unprecedented diversity makes it more critical than ever to stand out.
 A genre-appropriate, attention-grabbing design can make the difference between success and failure.
 Your cover is therefore an essential part of your promotional toolkit.

-Step 1: Define the genre and identify your audience
+Step 1: Define the genre and identify your target audience

 A good cover should immediately convey a book’s genre in an instant.
 Two instants are also fine.
 Three instants would be pushing it.
 To that end, you need to take several things into account when designing your cover: the genre, your target audience, your plot/themes, and–if you’re writing nonfiction–the topic of your book, plain and simple.
 Your cover should ideally incorporate and project information about all of these things.

 This may seem like a tall order – especially if you’re not a visually creative person.
-Creating a cover that immediately tells a potential reader what he or she is about to pick up?
+Creating a cover that immediately tells a potential reader what they are about to pick up?
 A cover that has the ability to stand out from the hundreds of other books and make enough of an impression to catch the attention of a passerby?
 These can definitely be intimidating goals to set for yourself.

 What does a typical book in your genre look like?